all-animation/all-animation/README.md

 ### How to use:

-It's easy to use this css framework: D we will see step by step how to use it ...
+It's easy to use, let's see step by step:

-### Step 1, include the necessary files in the head , so that the framework work correct:
+### Step 1, include the necessary files in the head so the framework works correctly:

-download the all animation: <a href="https://github.com/clovisdasilvaneto/all-animation/archive/v2.1.2.zip" target="_blank">click here</a>
+Download the All Animation: <a href="https://github.com/clovisdasilvaneto/all-animation/archive/v2.1.2.zip" target="_blank">click here</a>

 ```
 <link rel="stylesheet" type="text/css" href="yourpath/all-animation.css" />